jamiehadd/jamiehadd.github.io/_pages/about.md

 <br>Recent News
 ===========
+<b>October '24: </b> I am a SIAM representative on the Joint Taskforce on Data Science Modeling Curriculum, which is a shared effort between ACM, ASA, MAA and SIAM.
+The taskforce extends the efforts of the ACM Data Science Task Force towards a complete data science model curriculum, a multidisciplinary effort with representatives from computing, statistics, applied mathematics, and other possible societies.
+Our work on the forthcoming ACM-ASA-MAA-SIAM++ Competencies for Undergraduate Data Science Curricula was featured in <a href="https://www.siam.org/publications/siam-news/articles/identifying-the-multidisciplinary-competencies-of-data-science/">SIAM News</a>!

 <b>September '24: </b> My co-PIs and I were awarded an NSF Major Research Instrumentation (MRI) grant for project "Equipment: MRI Consortium: Track 1 Acquisition of a High-Performance Computing Cluster for Interdisciplinary Research at the Claremont Colleges"!
 This grant will fund a new high-performance cluster to be housed at Claremont McKenna College (CMC) and shared between the Claremont Colleges consortium.
 This project is joint with PI Paul S Nerenberg (CMC) and co-PIs Shibu Yooseph (CMC), Bilin Zhuang (HMC), and Angela Vossmeyer (CMC).
 Very appreciative for the opportunity to bring new HPC tools to Harvey Mudd College!

 <b>September '24: </b> We (with collaborators Minxin Zhang and Deanna Needell) submitted our paper <a href="https://arxiv.org/">Tensor Randomized Kaczmarz Methods for Linear Feasibility Problems</a>!
 In this paper, we propose and analyze new efficient variants of the randomized Kaczmarz method for solving linear feasibility problems defined over tensors under the tensor t-product.